 Cheltenham is governed at local level by a combination of councils:

-Gloucestershire County Council (currently under a Conservative administration with the Liberal Democrats as the main opposition party) is responsible for major spending areas such as libraries, schools and education, social services, waste disposal (but not collection), on-street parking and transport and roads through their agency Gloucestershire Highways.
+Gloucestershire County Council (currently under a Conservative administration with the Liberal Democrats as the main opposition party) is responsible for major spending areas such as roads, libraries, schools and education, social services, waste disposal (but not collection) and on-street parking and transport.
+Roads are managed through their agency Gloucestershire Highways.
 Contact details:

 01452 425000 (8.30am- 5pm, Monday – Friday)